colinodell/omnipay-bundle/README.md

 $ composer require colinodell/omnipay-bundle
 ```

-Enable the bundle in the kernel
+Enable the bundle in your `AppKernel.php`:

 ```php
 new ColinODell\OmnipayBundle\OmnipayBundle(),